-The results for the 2001-2004 study period show a widening gap between the Nebraska production costs and the market.
-The Nebraska production costs are similar to the previous study period, while the market costs are significantly higher.
+The results for the 2002 - 2005 study periods show a widening gap between the Nebraska production costs and the market.
+The Nebraska production costs are similar to the previous study period, while the market costs are higher.
 It appears that the higher pricing trend of the market is being driven by higher natural gas prices.